MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/storage-firmware-update-driver.md

 To view the current NVMe disk firmware version:

-1. Open a Powershell window as an administrator
+1. Open a Powershell window as an administrator.

 1. Type `Get-PhysicalDisk | Get-StorageFirmwareInformation`, then press **Enter** to view the current NVMe disk firmware version